10 Amazing Facts About Strong Protan Color Blindness

 Most men have the condition, and most women carry the mutation that causes it.

 The majority of people with protan color blindness are male.
 The cause is a genetic mutation on the X chromosome, which is carried by all women but only some men.
-If you’re a woman and you have no symptoms of protan color blindness, there’s a good chance your father or brother carries this mutation and passed it on to you.
-In rare cases, it can be handed down from mother to daughter or father to son—but this happens very rarely in comparison with fathers passing it along to their sons or mothers passing that same mutated gene onto their daughters
+If you’re a woman with no symptoms of protan color blindness, there’s a good chance your father or brother carries this mutation.
+They passed it on to you.
+In rare cases, it can pass from mother to daughter or father to son.
+But, this is rare.
+It happens much less than fathers passing it to their sons or mothers passing that gene to their daughters.

 5.Some people with protan color blindness cannot see any color at all, while others can only see shades of blue and yellow.

-Protan color blindness is a red-green form of color blindness that causes the affected person to have difficulty distinguishing between red and green.
+Protan color blindness is a type of color blindness.
+It makes it hard for the affected person to tell red from green.

 Some people with protan color blindness cannot see any color at all, while others can only see shades of blue and yellow.
 Others can see blue, green, and yellow but not red or orange; this is called “protanopia.”
-Some people who are completely blind in terms of their ability to perceive colors are considered “tetrachromats,” meaning they have four types of cone cells in their eyes instead of three (red/green).
+Some people are completely blind to colors.
+They are called “tetrachromats.”
+They have four types of eye cone cells, instead of three (red/green).
 This gives them an extra dimension when it comes to perceiving colors outside the normal range for humans!

 6.Many people with severe protan color blindness think that grass is purple or blue.

-Some people with protan color blindness have such a difficult time distinguishing between shades of green, blue and purple that they think grass is purple or blue.
+Some people have protan color blindness.
+They struggle to tell green, blue, and purple apart.
+They may think grass is blue or purple.
 It’s not because they have misaligned eyes or the wrong prescription glasses.
-In reality, it can be challenging for many people to tell the difference between certain shades of green and blue because these colors appear so similar to each other.
+In reality, it can be hard for many people to tell the difference.
+Certain shades of green and blue look so alike.

 When you look at grass in daylight (with direct sunlight), it looks green to most people without color vision issues.
-But if you were to take that same piece of grass and look at it under artificial light (which gives off a bluish hue), then your brain might interpret this as being “purple” or “blue.”
-This may seem counterintuitive but there is actually some science behind why we see colors differently during different times of day due to different lighting sources—and those changes could affect our perception of how bright something appears too!
+But, under artificial light (which is bluish), that same piece of grass might look “purple” or “blue.”
+This may seem strange.
+But, there is science behind why we see colors differently at different times of day due to different lighting sources.
+And those changes could affect how bright something appears too!

 7.It’s difficult for someone with severe protan color blindness to tell when traffic lights turn red and green.